BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/game-programming/2016-10-26-working-with-sfml-textures-the-white-box-problem.md

 share: true
 ---

 So I started using textures in my code, and it’s not been a fun time, mainly because I was missing some key understanding of how c++ keeps things in scope.
-Sadly I still don’t understand how what I did solved things, but I guess I’ll find out with more research.
+Sadly I still don’t understand how what I did solve things, but I guess I’ll find out with more research.

 Anyway, I’ll document what I did so that anyone trying this out can see exactly what I did wrong.
-Or rather which things I did wrong.
+Or rather which steps were probably wrong and how I ended up making things work.
 I still don’t fully understand the root cause.

 I first started out by defining a Ball class (I’m making a Pong! game), like so: